AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises-beta.md

 ### `--admin-use-security-key`

-Whether to use a &quot;security key&quot; feature in Magento Admin URLs and forms.
+Whether to use a "security key" feature in Magento Admin URLs and forms.
 Deprecated, use config:set with path admin/security/use_form_key

 -  Requires a value